gsidhu13/100DaysOfCloud/Journey/005/Readme.md

  ### **Uninstalling AWS CLI**

- -Remove it from program and feature
+ - Remove it from program and feature

- -From Cmd: appwiz.cpl
+ - From Cmd: appwiz.cpl

  ### **Configuring AWS CLI**